 - Request all High School Transcripts / Home School Credit Evaluation to be sent directly to Zion Ministerial Institute.

 - Once all Application for Admission items have been received, the Chancellor will review the Applicant’s file, after which Applicants will be notified of the decision in writing.

 Zion Ministerial Institute does not currently participate in the US Student and Exchange Visitor Program (SEVP), and therefore cannot issue the necessary I-20 document for international students to receive an M-1 student visa to study in the United States.

-Each Academic Year comprises two semesters, each sixteen (16) weeks long, with enrollment accepted for fall semesters only for each Academic Year.
-Semesters are structured with foundation courses in the fall, and advanced courses in the spring.
+Each Academic Year comprises two semesters, each thirteen (13) weeks long, with enrollment accepted for Fall and Spring semesters.
 Students attend and assist at a one-week Pastor’s Convention each semester.
 All courses scheduled are mandatory for all full-time students (resident or non-resident), or full-time auditing.

 Compliance with State Guidelines for COVID-19